NGC2972 Position and Visibility Tonight

 Where is NGC2972 right now?

 NGC2972 is located in the constellation Vela.
-At the current time, it is below the horizon and not visible from your location.
+It is currently below the horizon and is not visible from your location.

 | Time | Elevation | |